 Retinal tears required immediate treatment to prevent retinal detachment and vision loss.
 Treatment of retinal tears is designed to create a scar, which welds the retina to the back of the eye to prevent further tearing.
 Tears can be sealed with a laser light or a freezing probe (cryopexy).

 Retinal detachment can only be repaired surgically.
 During surgery, liquid under the retina is removed and the retina reattached to the back wall of the eye.
 Either cryopexy or the laser is used to produce a scar, so that the scar tissue that forms will reattached the layers of tissue.
 A silicone band, held in place by nylon sutures, is usually wrapped around the outside of the eye to push the back wall of the eye against the retina to aid healing.
 Over 90% of retina detachments can be surgically repaired, though some cases may require more than one procedure.

 If you are experiencing the symptoms of a retinal tear or detachment, you should obtain a complete eye examination immediately.
-Please call our Norwalk and Stamford offices at 203.853.9900 for an appointment.
+Please call our Norwalk offices at 203.853.9900 for an appointment.

 Flashes & Floaters